20x20ft 6mx6m container dome shelter with end wall. 3D render 45 degree angle

 When determining which foundation type is best for your needs, keep these factors in mind:

 1. Shelter Size: Larger structures may require more robust foundations.
+Always refer to a structural Engineer for guidance.

 2. Intended Use: Consider what activities will take place within the shelter.